mat-jar/MatClinic/README.md

 The app contains 'Statistics' page with bar chart showing number of patients born in a given year.
 The chart is made with Stimulus controller and Chart.js. <br />

 Patients records can be imported from CSV file using rake task `rake patients:import CSV_FILE=filename.csv` Pesel numbers in the CSV file are parsed into birth date and gender.

-## To do in future :)

-- More charts with better stylisation
-- Turbo Streams and broadcast
-- Advanced search/filtering subpage
-- and probably some more...